informatics-isi-edu/ermrest/user-doc/annotation.md

 Supported JSON payload patterns:

 - `{` ... _context_ `:` [ _sname_, _tname_] `,` ... `}`: The table identified by _sname_:_tname_ is an alternative table to be used instead of the annoted table in the specified context.
-- `{` ... `"contexts" : [` _context_ `,` ... `]` ... `}`: The abstraction is preferred in the listed application context(s).
+- `{` ... `"contexts" : [` _context_ `,` ... `]` ... `}`: The alternative table is preferred in the listed application context(s).

 A alternative table or view which abstracts another table _SHOULD_ have a non-null (psuedo) primary key which is also a foreign key to the base storage table.
 The base storage table is the one bearing this annotation.
 Otherwise, a consuming application would not know how to navigate from one abstracted representation of an entity to another representation from the base storage tables.

 See [Context Names](#context-names) section for the list of supported _context_ names.
 It is assumed that any application context that is performing mutation (record creation, deletion, or editing) MUST use a base entity storage table that is not an abstraction over another table.
-However, the use of the `detailed` context MAY offer an abstraction that augments the presentation of an existing record.
-An application offering mutation options while displaying an existing entity record might then present the data from the `detailed` abstraction but only offer editing or data-entry controls on the fields available from the base storage table.
+However, the use of the `detailed` or `compact` context MAY offer an abstraction that augments the presentation of an existing record.
+An application offering mutation options while displaying an existing entity record might then present the data from the `detailed` or `compact` abstraction but only offer editing or data-entry controls on the fields available from the base storage table.

 ### Context Names